Tattoo FAQ

 27) What can I do to prepare for my tattoo?

 Please bathe/shower and pop a breath mint.
 (I will do you the same courtesy.)
-Be well rested and well hydrated.
+Be well-rested and well-hydrated.
 Wear clean clothes and clean socks.
 Bring a hair tie if you have long hair.
-Eat a good meal with lots of protein, within 2 hours of your tattoo appt.
+Eat a good meal with lots of protein within 2 hours of your tattoo appointment.
 No alcohol 8 hours before your tattoo.
-Don’t come in hung-over, it will just make you bleed more due to the blood-thinning properties of the alcohol still in your system.
+Don’t come in hung over; it will just make you bleed more due to the blood-thinning properties of the alcohol still in your system.
 Avoid caffeine and energy drinks the day of your tattoo.
+Do not have caffeine the day of your tattoo.
 Avoid strenuous workouts the morning of your tattoo.
 It will make you bleed more.
 Happy, healthy people heal better.
 Getting tattooed when you are sick, pre or post-surgery, or extraordinarily stressed out is not ideal.
 Furthermore, people with compromised immune systems typically take longer to heal, and I require a doctor’s authorization.

 28) Should I eat before I get tattooed?

 YES.
-It is ideal to eat within two hours of being tattooed, ideally, immediately before your appointment.
-Please eat plenty of protein, and be well hydrated.
-Having stable blood sugar bolsters your immune system and helps the body deal with the fluctuation of endorphins, which are emitted during the tattoo process.
+Eating within two hours of being tattooed is ideal, ideally immediately before your appointment.
+Please eat plenty of protein and be well-hydrated.
+Having stable blood sugar bolsters your immune system.
+It helps the body deal with the fluctuation of endorphins emitted during the tattoo process.

 29) Can I have a drink or smoke weed before I get tattooed?